-Also, be mindful that when it is all said and done, for any year where your concessional contributions exceeds \$27,500, the excess contribution will be taxed in your tax return at your Marginal tax rate less the 15% tax the Super Fund has paid.
+Also, be mindful that when it is all said and done, for any year where your concessional contributions exceed \$27,500, the excess contribution will be taxed in your tax return at your Marginal tax rate less the 15% tax the Super Fund has paid.

-Then there are the Non-Concessional Contributions (i.e., after-tax contributions.)
-There are two main types of non-Concessional Contributions:
+Then there are the Non-Concessional (non-deductible) Contributions (i.e., after-tax (non-deductible) contributions) There are two main types of non-Concessional Contributions:

-- 1) Any personal Contributions that you make directly into your fund but that you do not claim as a tax deduction - 2) Any Spouse contributions made directly into your Spouse's account.
+- 1) Any personal Contributions that you make directly into your fund but that you do not claim as a tax deduction - 2) Any Spouse contributions made by you directly into your Spouse's Account.